Scalloped Potatoes

 Scalloped Potatoes Ingredients

-• Russet potatoes: Starchy potatoes are ideal for this recipe.
-You want them to hold their stack-like structure and be able to absorb all the creaminess at the same time.
+• Russet potatoes: Starchy potatoes are ideal for this recipe as they’re more likely to maintain their stack-like structure and absorb all the creaminess without getting too soft.

-• Butter: A few dollops of this below and above the potato slice layers will intensify the creaminess.
+• Butter: A few dollops below and above the potato slice layers will intensify the creaminess.

 Cheese Substitutions